terminalcloud/apps/docs/opensis.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Finish your installation here" and use the DB credentials listed below (see below).
+Access the admin section by clicking to "Finish your installation here".
+Select "New installation" and use the DB credentials listed below (see below).

 ### DB Credentials